-Despite the opinion of many other experts, there are needle resistance standards out there, which might not be designed to test body armour against, but nevertheless can give professionals a very clear indication what level of needle protection a piece of personal protective equipment (PPE) offers.
+Despite the opinion of many other experts, there are needle resistance standards out there, which might not be designed to test stab vests against, but nevertheless can give professionals a very clear indication what level of needle protection a piece of personal protective equipment (PPE) offers.

 ASTM (The American Society for Testing and Materials) has recently developed a new international standard, the ASTM F2878.
 This is a ‘Test Method for Protective Clothing Material Resistance to Hypodermic Needle Puncture’.

 This test-method evaluates puncture resistance of protective clothing materials which may include plastics or elastomeric films, coated fabrics, flexible materials, laminates, leathers or textile materials.

 Please note that of course no single standard can replicate the real life conditions in which a needle puncture takes place but testing to such standard must be seen as a good thing and will certainly eliminate some concerns a potential body armour wearer might have.

 The EN 388:2016 (Protective gloves against mechanical risks) is another available test.
 This is a test developed to verify the needle puncture resistance of gloves and has not been designed to test body armour, but again… it will indicate that a specific product or material has been tested against a recognised standard and that it has passed such test.